The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 """

-# 100+ nodes whose info dicts each accumulate dozens of lines.
+# each produce dozens of lines.

 parts = []